StrangeBeeCorp/docs/docs/thehive/administration/authentication/saml.md

-# How to Configure SAML Authentication
+# How to Configure a SAML Authentication Provider

-This topic provides step-by-step instructions for configuring SAML authentication in TheHive.
+This topic provides step-by-step instructions for configuring a SAML authentication provider in TheHive.

 {!includes/license-required-authentication.md!}